1nisharg/BitNet-1.58bLLM/README.md

 # 🧠 BitNet: Transformer Variant from Scratch (Custom Implementation)

 This repository contains a **from-scratch implementation of BitNet**, a transformer variant known for its efficient architecture using binary-weighted matrices, significantly reducing computational overhead while maintaining performance.
+### NOTE: This repo is still in working phase.

 ## 📓 Notebook: `bitnet_custom.ipynb`